rubinius/rubinius/web/doc/en/memory-system/object-layout.markdown

 This leaves us with the meaning of the first part, the HeaderWord.
 This contains a 32 bit integer which consists of a number of flags and basic properties about this object.
-It also has 32 bit of auxilary data which contains information depending on the meaning stored in the flags.
+It also has 32 bit of auxiliary data which contains information depending on the meaning stored in the flags.

 This is the order of the flags on a little endian architectures such as